saltedge/sca-identity-service-example/saltedge-sca-service-spring/README.md

     }
     ```
 ### 4. Create a service which will provide info required by SCA SDK Module (Service should implement `ServiceProvider` interface and should have `@Service` annotation):

+  * `getProviderConfiguration()` - Provides Service configuration `ScaProviderConfigurationData` designated for connection initiation;
   * `getAuthorizationPageUrl(String enrollSessionSecret)` - Provides URL of authentication page of Service Provider for redirection in Authenticator app. `enrollSessionSecret` is created by SDK;
     (**Ignore if REDIRECT authentication is not supported**)
   * `getUserIdByAuthenticationSessionSecret(String sessionSecret)` - Find User entity by authentication session secret code.